 NET Mattabesett Trail – Section 11

 The difference with this section was that once you got up to the ridge and cliffs, you traveled along them for a few miles.
-There were great views for a long period of time, and plenty of places to stop and relax or have a snack.
+There were great views for an extended period and plenty of places to stop and relax or have a snack.
 I’m partial to snacking whenever the opportunity arises, so I officially approve of NET Mattabesett Trail Section 11 of the New England Trail!

 Net Mattabesett Section 11 – Quick Glance